abeleinin/papyrus/README.md

 # Papyrus

-Automatically compile Markdown notes into beautiful Latex PDFs or other support pandoc formats!
+Automatically compile Markdown notes into beautiful Latex PDFs or other supported pandoc formats!

 ![Screenshot example of Papyrus](https://github.com/abeleinin/papyrus/blob/main/examples/example.png?raw=true)

 Theme: [material default-community](https://github.com/kaicataldo/material.vim)

 Papyrus is an asynchronous Markdown conversion plugin that allows users to have a latex-like editing experience while writing Markdown.
-By utilizing the [Pandoc](https://pandoc.org/) universal document converter you can write both Markdown and Latex syntax in the same file and convert it into a PDF or other Pandoc supported document types.
+By utilizing the [Pandoc](https://pandoc.org/) universal document converter you can write Markdown and Latex syntax in the same file and convert it into a PDF or other Pandoc supported document types.

 **Features**